hajimes/mmh3/docs/CONTRIBUTING.md

 The names of json files should be in the format of `HASH_IDENTIFER.json`, e.g., `mmh3_128.json`.

+As for the result of benchmarks themselves, see [Benchmarks](./benchmarks.md).

 ## Documentation

 Project documentation files are mainly written in the Markdown format and are